 My Friend the Enemy by Dan Smith

-This beautifully written this book brought alive the life of a child in rural England during the Second World War.
+My Friend the Enemy.
+Beautifully written this book brought alive the life of a child in rural England during the Second World War.
 I am instinctively drawn to books written about this war, and this book did not disappoint.
 Full of life, danger and adventure, I was caught up in the story and for a while actually felt I was actually there.

 The author managed, without preaching, to bring across the message of humanity, that soldiers are just ordinary people and that in different circumstances enemies could become friends.